usmansbk/blog-draft/markdowns/redux.md

 ## Structure

-We will try to keep the project as simple.
-Our app will contain two kinds of list.
+Our HTML will contain two kinds of `<ul>` list.
 The first is a normal Todo list that allows us to Add, Remove, and Toggle todos.
 The second is a goals list that allows us to Add and Remove our weekly goals.

 ```html
 <!DOCTYPE html>